lgruenewald/martini_daemon/docs/architecture.md

 - the number of particles cannot be changed during reactions
 - constraints and virtual sites cannot be created or removed during reactions
+  - cannot be created because of periodic boundary conditions inside openmm
+  - cannot be removed because it messes indexing up
 - fragments that overlap can't react
 - no checking for duplicate exclusions created between two particles during reactions (yet?) - this will throw an exception
-- constraints and interactions specified by the user should lead to forces during bond formation that don't blow up the system, and it's the user's responsibility to ensure this
+- reaction constraints and product interactions specified by the user should lead to forces during bond formation that don't blow up the system, and it's the user's responsibility to ensure this